[+]

 |

 In a turn-based strategy game like Advance Wars, there are inherent advantages to moving first.
 This concept is usually referred to as the 'First Turn Advantage', commonly abbreviated to FTA.
 While this was never important when playing against the AI, human players are more skilled at capitalizing on this advantage, and therefore it must be countered in some way for fair player-vs-player gameplay.
 On many maps, a predeployed infantry for the second player is the tried-and-true way to counter FTA, but countering FTA isn't always that simple.
-For more information on FTA, you should read the Introductory Guide to FTA on AWBW.
+For more information on FTA, it is highly recommended to watch the tutorial video: "Game Interface: First Turn Advantage".

 |